 - have been actively involved in pursuing their respective organisation’s initiatives, achievements and goals for a period of no less than five years

 - have the written support of their organisation to stand for a position on the Board

 - confirm that the organisation they represent has fully paid its EPDA membership fees in the current year and for the last five years

-  - attend Board meetings as an adviser (in the year of the election) once their application has been ratified by the General Assembly.
+- attend Board meetings as an adviser (in the year of the election).

 General nominee requirements